KNR-PW/LRT_joint_controller_ros2/README.md

 ## Troubleshooting/New functionality
-#### Add new `Issiue`.
+#### Add new `Issue`.
 I will try my best to answer.
 You can also contribute to project via pull requests.

 ## Contributing
 1. Change code.